altair961/AndroidNativeActivityBlank/README.md

 # AndroidNativeActivityBlank

-Blank Android project with native activity and Ant building
+This is a blank Android project with a native activity and Ant building system

-This is a blank Android project with Native Activity
+First we need to run ndk-build in the root directory of the project.

 If you do not have build.xml file in the root directory of the project you need first generate it: